-Rob Zombie is by synonymous with Halloween.
-Along with freaky hits like "Living Dead Girl," "Dragula," and "Superbeast," he's created frightening mazes for Universal Studios' Halloween Horror Nights over the past decade, and this year he launched his own fright fest, "Rob Zombie's Great American Nightmare," at the L.A.
+Rob Zombie is synonymous with Halloween.
+Along with recording freaky hits like "Living Dead Girl," "Dragula," and "Superbeast," he's created frightening mazes for Universal Studios' Halloween Horror Nights over the past decade, and last year he launched his own fright fest, "Rob Zombie's Great American Nightmare," at the L.A.
 County Fearplex in Pomona, California.

 Rob is also a renowned director of cult horror flicks, so to celebrate both Halloween and his filmography, Yahoo Music asked him to discuss his favorite scenes from his own movies.
 Pass the popcorn and read on, in Rob's own words.